sjpierce/SANETPA/README.md

     - `Example_Render_to_PDF.qmd`: This is just an example script that you can copy to start a new script that will produce a PDF output file.
+    - `Import_Data.qmd`: This script imports the raw data from SPSS and saves it in an .RData file for use by other scripts here.
+      Rendering this directly generates draft output named `output/Import_Data_Draft.html`; you can get date-stamped
+      production output (e.g., `output/Import_Data_yyyy-mm-dd.html`) by
+      using `scripts/Production_Run. qmd` to render this script.
+    - `Production_Run.qmd`: This script is used to automate rendering other scripts in the proper order to generate date-stamped production outputs (e.g., `output/Import_Data_yyyy-mm-dd.html`).
     - `references.bib`: This is a BibTeX file containing the citation data for references mentioned in various scripts.
 Quarto uses it to get the data needed to insert reference lists.